agersant/crystal/docs/ideas.md

 Decaying canal city.
 Lots of bridges, overhangs above water and tall structures (features stretched vertically) - partially overgrown.

 Khel Zet, the Toad Kingdom
-Swamp land, mangrove forest.
-Sits on top of the ruins of the city of Luzia, inhabited by imbecile toads.
+The swamp land and mangrove forest sitting above the ruins of the city of Luzia, inhabited by imbecile toads.

 PLACE3